Raimo33/ft_transcendence/README.md

 ### Match
 #### Reasoning
-The Match module manages game matches between users, including creating, updating, and deleting matches.
+The Match module manages match matches between users, including creating, updating, and deleting matches.
 It ensures that matches are properly recorded and that player statuses are accurately tracked.

 #### Responsibilities
 - **Match Retrieval**: Fetches user matches from the database with support for pagination and filtering.